Seaview Community Kindergarten

 Can I have a look before I join?

 Yes, we have an annual Open Day.
-For the 2019 intake, parents are invited to attend our open day on Sunday 27 May 2018, 10am to midday.
-This is a great opportunity to come and meet the teachers and some current parents.
+For the 2019 intake, our open day was on Sunday 27 May 2018.
+The Open Day is a great opportunity to come and meet the teachers and some current parents.

 Does Seaview have a uniform?